Why email marketing tools like autoresponders rarely work… and relationship-building emails do

 Next, we send a warm-up email from that account to 20-25 people you know.
 These are people who aren’t going to send it to spam, but will read it because it’s coming from their friend or relative.
 The message says you’re starting a new email address and want to make sure it’s working.
 Then, we ask the recipients to reply so we know everything is copacetic.
 What does that do?
 It says to email servers that you’re legit.
 You’re human.
 You interact with people, and even if only a few respond, they interact with you.
 You’re “okay,” and your messages aren’t sent to spam.
 Now, because you’re email has a good record, it’s okay to send to people you’ve never met or only briefly met – your leads.

-I hate to start with an exception to the rule, but an acknowledgement email, especially when it appears in the lead’s inbox a millisecond after he or she clicks a button wanting more information on your website or Zillow, must be a template message.
+I hate to start with an exception to the rule, but an acknowledgment email, especially when it appears in the lead’s inbox a millisecond after he or she clicks a button wanting more information on your website or Zillow, must be a template message.
 The lead knows you didn’t craft an email response in the last half-second.
-The purpose of the acknowledgement message is simply to acknowledge that the lead reached out to you or, in cases where you proactively sought out the lead, you reached out to them…and to tell them, you’ll be in touch soon.
+The purpose of the acknowledgment message is simply to acknowledge that the lead reached out to you or, in cases where you proactively sought out the lead, you reached out to them…and to tell them, you’ll be in touch soon.

 What comes next is critical to real estate email marketing success.